bcgov-datasci-labs/take-a-bath/README.md

        + Provide suggestion for number of transects to use for sampling

 #### Phase 2 - Improvements
+1. Create functions and loop over multiple transect subsets
-1. Get lake boundary from satellite imagery for current lake boundary
+2. Get lake boundary from satellite imagery for current lake boundary
        + classify satellite imagery and extract lake polygon
-2. Upload user lake polygon
+3. Upload user lake polygon
-3. Align transect grid to the lake axis.
+4. Align transect grid to the lake axis

 ### Data
 User data should be added to the `data` folder.